knative/docs/eventing/samples/github-source/README.md

 ### Create Events

-Create a Pull Request in your GitHub repository.
+Create a pull request in your GitHub repository.
 We will verify that the GitHub events were sent into the Knative eventing system by looking at our message dumper function logs.